What impacts my home and/or contents premium?

 The sum insured is the most you can claim for any one event unless otherwise stated in your relevant policy document.
 Often, the extra bit of cover you could need, may not significantly increase your premium.
 You should make sure it’s up-to-date and will sufficiently cover the rebuild of your home and/or replacement of your contents.

-Some areas of New Zealand are more prone to natural disasters or severe weather events and therefore, location can impact premiums.
+Some areas are more prone to natural disasters or severe weather events and therefore, location can impact premiums.
+We’re experiencing increased storms and flooding, which have a direct impact on claims and insurance costs.
 This means insurers need to be disciplined around pricing the properties and areas they cover sustainably.